-FAR BELOW BASIC, BE LOW BASIC, AND BASIC PRO FICIENT AND A ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 71% 217 GENDER: The same percentage of boys and girls at our school scored Proficient or Advanced.
-Girls 71% 179 English proficient 83% 253 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 51% 143 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 71% 396 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled 35% 40 LEARNING DISABILITIES: Students classified as learning disabled scored lower than students without learning Not learning disabled 75% 353 disabilities.
-The CST is not designed to test the progress of students with moderate to severe learning differences.
-Asian American 64% 31 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Hispanic/Latino 69% 313 differ from school to school.
+FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 59% 192 GENDER: The same percentage of boys and girls at our school scored Proficient or Advanced.
+Girls 59% 170 English proficient 73% 207 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 40% 155 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 59% 362 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA AVAILABLE N/A 24 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 61% 337 tested with learning disabilities was either zero or too small to be statistically significant.
+Hispanic/Latino 55% 295 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.